timonla/blog/diet-review-sep-2020/post.md

 I think of all the thinks I would like to eat and then assemble a dish of them.
 For that I try to understand, through a lot of experiments, how certain ingredients will behave while cooking and how to use that to my advantage.
+To get started, [this amazing youtube channel](https://www.youtube.com/user/thevegancorner) will give you some great ideas and recipes and explain how to use which ingredients in vegan whole food recipes.
 This has worked fine for me in the past years.
 I never find myself not finishing a meal, since when it's prepared with only nice ingredients, probably the end result is also nice :)